8secz-johndpope/3d-pose-estimation/README.md

 ### Cloning this Repo
 A standard git clone will not clone the submodules, so do this command instead
 - git clone --recurse-submodules -j8 https://github.com/TrySickle/3d-pose-estimation.git

 ### Detectron
 - NVIDIA GPU, Linux, Python2
 - Caffe2, pip for installing packages, COCO API
 - CUDA 8.0, cuDNN 6.0.21

 Refer to the Detectron repo's instructions [here](https://github.com/facebookresearch/Detectron/blob/master/INSTALL.md)

+For easy use of Detectron, try this [colab notebook](https://colab.research.google.com/drive/1F3dwAGV8Igin1-_RuuNLfG00hrPJ_k-i)
+Follow instructions below if you want to use this notebook (maybe you are on Windows)

 ### VideoPose3D
 - Python3+